 Glancing down at the turquoise sock which engulfed my foot, I was reminded how carefree and camp I’d become.
-Only a year ago the idea of clothes that screamed at you, rather than lull you into a sense of security, would have sent me rushing to the closet.
+Only a year ago the idea of clothes that screamed at you, rather than lulled you into a false sense of security, would have sent me rushing to the closet.
 But there it was, one pastel garment waiting to be peeled off.

 “Adam, there’s no time for dramatic pauses today,” reprimanded my buddy Merrick, “Just pop it in the locker so we can begin your liberation!”

 My friend and his partner Marco were already draped in their non-designer itchy white towels.
 One with a key elasticised to where his watch rested a moment ago, the other sporting his as an anklet.

 “Yes Adam,” continued Marco, “A random act of sex is the perfect antidote for your broken heart.”
 His directness was delivered in soft tones, like a nurse coercing you to use a chamber pot.
 I ripped off the sock and hurled it into my locker, slammed the door shut, and locked away my concerns.

 I’d spent the last year playing husband in a relationship that needed life support for the last few months.
 It wasn’t that I was in denial.
 It wasn’t that I even wanted it to carry on.
 It was just that it was as familiar as my designer range of multi-coloured socks.
 Snug, if not too cosy.
 My ex had done me a grand favour by leaving me.